The aim of this guide is to provide you with tips and simple to follow steps in styling your products for photo shoots.

 Creating interesting and appealing product photos is one way to convince the customer that the product is worth his money.
 But the photo should also be able to convey that the product is helpful, functional, and a must-have to the customer.

-Product photo styling is the method of conceptualising or making a visual story involving your product.
-Without the aid of a photo stylist (which can be costly in most cases) you should be able to apply basic styling techniques that will appeal to customers and make them want to buy.
+Product photo styling is the method of conceptualizing or making a visual story involving your product.
+Without the aid of a photo stylist (which can be costly in most cases), you should be able to apply basic styling techniques that will appeal to customers and make them want to buy.